ycpcs/cs320-spring2024/syllabus.md

 Course Structure and Expectations
 ---------------------------------

-The overall goals of this course are to explore the issues surrounding "real world" software development, and to learn how to work effectively with the people involved in a software project.
+The overall goals of this course are to explore the issues surrounding "real world" software development, learn how to work effectively with the people involved in a software project, as well as develop self-learning skills.

 The course will heavily emphasize discussion and participation.
-As such, I expect you to attend class and participate fully in the in-class activities.
-Repeated absences or failure to participate will negatively affect your grade.
+As such, you are expected to attend class and participate fully in the in-class activities.
+Repeated absences or failure to participate **will** negatively affect your grade.

 Throughout the semester, you will be working in a team to design and implement a substantial software system.
 This project will allow you to apply the concepts you are learning about in the readings and the in-class activities.